Abortion rights groups drop suit challenging Kentucky's ban but continue legal fight

 Abortion providers challenged the ban on the premise that it violated patients’ constitutional rights, but the state's high court ruled that the providers lacked the “third-party standing” to do so.
 The justices sent the case back to a circuit court in Louisville.

-Last year, Kentucky voters rejected a ballot measure that would have denied any constitutional protections for abortion.
+Last year, Kentucky voters rejected a ballot measure that would have denied any constitutional protections for abortion, handing a victory to abortion-rights supporters.

+The outcome highlighted what appeared to be a gap between voter sentiment and the expectations of Kentucky’s GOP-dominated Legislature.

-The legal challenge brought by the two Louisville abortion providers revolves around the state’s near-total trigger law ban and a separate six-week ban — both passed by the state's Republican-dominated Legislature.
+The legal challenge brought by the Louisville abortion providers revolves around Kentucky’s near-total trigger law ban and a separate six-week ban — both passed by the state's Legislature.
 The trigger law was passed in 2019 and took effect when Roe v.
 Wade was overturned.
 It bans abortions except when they’re carried out to save the life of the patient or to prevent disabling injury.
 It does not include exceptions for cases of rape or incest.

 Republican state Attorney General Daniel Cameron's office has defended the bans.
-Cameron's office didn't immediately respond to emails Tuesday seeking comment on the motion to dismiss the current lawsuit.
-Previously, he said his office will continue to defend laws that “stand up for the unborn."
+Cameron said Tuesday that his office will steadfastly defend the state's anti-abortion laws.

+“We are gratified that the abortion providers recognized their case should be dismissed,” Cameron said in a statement.
+“As a result of our efforts, I am proud to say that the elective abortion industry is out of business in Kentucky.”

+Addia Wuchner, executive director of Kentucky Right to Life, hailed the development as a victory for anti-abortion groups, who strive to make the procedure “unthinkable.”

 Since the state's near-complete abortion ban took effect, abortion-rights groups say they have helped Kentuckians “get the care they need, including helping patients find care out of state.”